Do Go On - 400 - The Millennium Dome Heist

 I think that feels more aggressive.

-Yeah, in comparison to, like, a ram raid with a Christmas tree spike.
+Yeah, in comparison to like a ram raid with a Christmas tree spike.

 Yeah, that feels quite aggressive, yes.

-So they set off small explosives in the vehicles that they were using
+So they set off small explosives in the vehicles

-for the heist to sort of, like, destroy the evidence.
+to sort of like destroy the evidence.

-They hadn't got anything but destroyed any sort of record
+but destroyed any sort of record of themselves being there

-of themselves being there and they took off on foot.
+and they took off on foot.

-And luckily, I suppose for the robbers, Nine Elms Lane is very close
+And luckily, I suppose, for the robbers,

-to the Thames so they were able to escape without the loot
+so they were able to escape without the loot

 on speedboats.